 Does this situation seem familiar?
 Whether it’s Sydney Crosby, Clayton Kershaw, or LeBron James it doesn’t matter.
 We’ve all been there.
-It’s a terrible feeling when the odds fall out of your favor, but it’s also a “normal” aspect of this hobby we all love.
+It’s a terrible feeling when the odds fall out of your favor and DFS profits fall, but it’s also a “normal” aspect of this hobby we all love.

 So the question is, if negative variance MUST occur, how do we avoid tilting as a result of it?
 I’d like to share with you a few helpful hints that I keep in mind at all times.
 These daily fantasy sports tips have seen me through some of the roughest bad beats.

 When you’re upset, the first thing you need to do is break the routine.
 This may seem obvious when in a clear state of mind, but when the only thing you can think about is how much money you just lost you’d be surprised at just how far from your mind this concept is.
 Our natural inclination is to win back DFS profits we’ve just lost, but approaching daily fantasy sports from this perspective can only lead to heartache.

 Depending on your level of discipline you may simply need to close your browser, or you may need to do something as drastic as going outside for a walk or driving somewhere for a little while.
 Remember, it’s crucial that you begin the process of “letting go” of a bad beat as soon as possible.
 Sitting at your computer screen with the website still active will only further induce rage, which will then lead to making poor decisions.